U.S. Forest Service Post-Fire Vegetation Conditions on the National Forests

 Post-Fire Vegetation Conditions on the National Forests

 NFS lands experience thousands of wildfires every year, most of which are relatively small.
 The largest fires typically account for 90% of the total acreage burned.
-RAVG analysis provides a first approximation of areas that due to severity of the fire may require reforestation treatments.
+RAVG analysis provides a first approximation of areas that may require reforestation treatments after a fire.
 These reforestation treatments would re-establish forest cover and restore associated ecosystem services.
 This initial approximation could be followed by a site-specific diagnosis and development of a silvicultural prescription identifying reforestation needs.

 Please download the latest version of Flash.

 U.S. Forest Service